 Credit cards are great tools to have.
 However, it can be easy to put yourself in significant credit card debt if you aren’t careful.
 When you use a credit card wisely, you can take advantage of the perks they offer.
 Here are some ways you can benefit from using a credit card.

-Credit cards can help you raise your credit score.
 Since your credit score can impact your ability to get approved for a loan or to get low rates, it’s important to keep your credit score high.
 By using your credit card regularly and paying your minimum payment on time each month, you can raise your credit score.
 Just be careful not to make purchases simply for the sake of using your credit card.
 Credit card usage can become unhelpful if not used strategically and intentionally.

-Credit cards can be rewarding.
 Rewards credit cards allow you to earn real rewards just for using your credit card.
 If you carefully follow your budget, you can redeem your points for gift cards or cashback to help ease your spending limit.
 Points and rewards often expire after a few months, so make sure you cash in your earnings so you don’t miss out on the benefits.

 Credit Card Red Flags

+Credit cards can be valuable financial tools when used wisely, but it can take years to recover from mistakes.
+A damaged credit score takes time to repair.
+Even experienced users can fall into these traps.
 Not knowing the common pitfalls of credit cards can cause a lot of harm.
 Mistakes can lower your credit score or leave you in a pile of credit card debt that will take months or even years to escape.
 Unfortunately, experienced credit card users can still become the victim of these mistakes.
 Whether you’re applying for your first or fifth credit card, here are common credit card mistakes to avoid.

-Cancelling your card – It might seem tempting to cancel your credit card climbing out of a history of credit card debt.
+It might seem tempting to cancel your credit card climbing out of a history of credit card debt.
 However, cancelling your card can lower your credit score.
 Part of your score is determined by your available credit and the length of your credit history, so keeping the card open helps maintain a healthy credit utilization ratio.
 You don’t have to use your credit card even if you keep it open.
 You can keep it for emergencies.

-Retailer Card Help
+Retailer and Store Credit Card Help

 Store credit cards offer exclusive perks from your favorite retailers.
 Even though it may be easy to apply and get approval, this makes it easier to fall into unnecessary credit card debt from impulsive purchases.
 Here are some helpful tips to consider before applying for a store credit card.

-Will you use the card regularly?
 Store credit cards are attractive because of the points systems, discounts, and other rewards they offer.
 Consider how often you shop from the retailer and how much money you spend on average a month.
 If you only shop at the store twice a month and spend around $50 each time, it may take years before you’ll earn meaningful rewards.
 In the meantime, your points may expire before you can use them.
 Read the details of the perks to determine if the card will give you any more benefit than your existing credit cards.

-Will you feel the earn and burn?
 “Earn and burn” refers to when you earn the points for making purchases and then feel the burn of the high interest rates and credit card debt.
 Store credit cards with tempting benefits can lead to overspending just to rack up points.
 You end up paying high interest on unnecessary purchases.
 Before applying for a store card, think carefully about your ability to stick to a budget so you won’t be the next earn and burn victim.

-Are the perks worth the hassle?
 Some card perks are harder to earn than they seem.
 It may take years to collect enough points for only a few dollars.
 Plus, your points may expire before you can use them.
 Check what purchases earn rewards and how long they last.
 If you can’t earn points quickly enough for a significant reward, the card may not be worth it.

-Credit Cards for Monthly Bills?
+Credit Cards for Monthly Bills

 Credit cards can be convenient options to pay your bills, especially if you are waiting for your next paycheck to make ends meet.
 But are they always the best option?
 Here are some details to consider when paying with a credit card.
 Keep these in mind during your next payment to decide whether to use a credit card, debit card, or have funds directly withdrawn from your checking account.

-Build your credit quickly.
 Many people have electricity, gas, an auto loan, mortgage, and other bills to pay each month.
 When you use a credit card for some of these, you can quickly start to improve your credit.
 This will only work if you pay your minimum amount on time each month.

-Monitor your credit utilization.
 If you use your credit card to pay for your bills, you’ll have less room to use your card for other purchases.
 In addition, high credit utilization leads to a lower credit score.
 To determine if you should charge a bill to your credit card, calculate your credit utilization first to avoid damaging your credit score.

-Be mindful of interest rates.
 When you don’t pay your entire credit card balance in full, you will be charged interest on the remaining balance the next month.
 If you are using your credit card to pay for bills because you are waiting for your next paycheck to come in, create a budget.
 This will help you pay off your credit card balance and stop paying more than necessary for your bills because of high interest rates.

 When to Start Building Credit